crmkrl/voice-chatbot/README.md

 You can find malji.ipynb for step by step explanation and accuracy of the cosine similarity.

+Note: The whole project was tested using Linux OS.

 # Dependencies

 # Run
 python3 malji.py